 Faculty Start-Up Budgets

-The dean and department chair establish these accounts for individual faculty research needs.
+The dean establishes these accounts to meet the initial research needs of new faculty.
 The amount of the start-up budget is referenced in the faculty offer of appointment letter.
-The faculty start-up budget is a one-time amount alotted to the new faculty member for purchase of computer and other items to help the faculty member to establish his/her office.
+The faculty start-up budget is a one-time amount alotted to the new faculty, typically available for a certain number of years.

 Items Purchased with University Funds

 Items purchased with university funds are the property of the university.
 Read the related policy.
 A departing faculty member who has purchased items with University funds can purchase these items, if they wish.
-The cost to purchase is determined by a depreciation formula.
+The cost to purchase is determined by fair market value of the item.
 To determine the cost of the item, please contact the KSAS Business Office.